DekinderDries/track-shared-js/00-essentials/90-scrum/exercise01-airport-game/lego-stories.md

 ## Story 3
 > As an Airport carrier
 I need to have Security (Police)
-So I can take care of Scurity
+So I can take care of Security

 As proven by:
 ```